Davinia Hinde BVetMed CertAVP (Sheep) MRCVS, Veterinary Surgeon (director)

 RCVS Advanced Practitioner in Cattle Health and Production

 Michael is a true Yorkshireman originally from Scarborough, he qualified from the Royal Veterinary College, University of London in 2006.
 He has worked in the Dales since then.
 His main interest lays with Dairy cows and he is especially interested in the fertility, mastitis and lameness aspects.
 He is a mobility mentor for the DairyCo Healthy Feet project and qualified to deliver the DairyCo Mastitis Control Plan.

 Michael is one of the first handful of vets in the country to complete a Certificate in Advanced Veterinary Practice, in Cattle Health and Production.
 He recently completed a Diploma in Bovine Reproduction (a masters degree) over two years via the University of Liverpool, a specialist level qualification.
-In recognition of his certificate and commitment to continued professional development he has been recognised by the Royal College of Veterinary Surgeons as an Advanced Practitioner in Cattle Health and Production.
+In recognition of his certificate and commitment to continued professional development he has been recognised by the Royal College of Veterinary Surgeons as an Advanced Practitioner in Cattle Health and Production and Bovine Reproduction.

 Outside of work he enjoys shooting (clays, vermin and game), walking his little Patterdale and making things out of wood.
 He has a serious tool addiction and claims to need a bigger shed!
 He has a pretty mean whisky collection.

 Philippa Stirke BVSc MRCVS

 Pippa graduated from the Institute for Veterinary Science, University of Liverpool in 2016.
 She is a local girl originating from Harmby near Leyburn.
 She saw plenty of practice with us when she was a student.
 Pippa is genuinely interested in mixed practice and spent a lot of her younger years showing sheep and lambing although she enjoys cattle work and small animal as well.
-In her spare time she enjoys riding her horses and all aspects of country life.
+In her spare time she enjoys riding her horses, socialising and all aspects of country life.

 Alice started working with us at Bainbridge Vets Ltd in the summer of 2016, she is in her second year of veterinary nurse training at Askham Bryan College.

 Gemma started working at Bainbridge Vets Ltd in the summer of 2016, she is a fully qualified dog groomer and nursing assistant.